-Cigarettes are known to cause lung cancer, but did you know they’re one of the leading oral cancer causes as well?
+Cigarettes are known to cause lung cancer.
+But did you know they’re one of the leading causes of oral cancer as well?
 Even just smoking the occasional cigar is enough to increase your chances of developing oral cancer.

 But non-smokers aren’t automatically in the clear.
-Tobacco in any form is dangerous, including chewing tobacco or snuff.
-If you haven’t already kicked your tobacco habit, this is a good time to start: 75% ofpatients 50 and older have been tobacco users.
+Tobacco in any form is dangerous, including chewing tobacco.
+If you haven’t already kicked your tobacco habit, this is a good time to start: 75% of oral cancer patients ages 50 and older have been tobacco users.

-When it comes to alcohol, the less you drink, the better.is six times more likely to develop in drinkers than in non-drinkers.
+When it comes to alcohol, the less you drink, the better.
+Oral cancer is six times more likely to develop in drinkers than in non-drinkers.
 Studies have linked cirrhosis of the liver as well as dehydration that occurs when drinking to the formation of oral cancer cells.

 Just as you would apply sunscreen before heading to the beach, you should be protecting your lips as well.
-Excess sun exposure around your mouth can lead to oral cancer.
+Excess sun exposure around your mouth can.

 Most types of sunscreen that you buy for your body aren’t optimized for use on the lips.
 To protect against oral cancer, opt for a chapstick with SPF and reapply throughout the day for maximum protection.
 It also helps to wear a wide-brimmed hat that keeps the sun off your face.